 A number of summary views of the defined Science Goals are available.
-The first is a table that is visible when the Planned Observing node is active - each row gives a brief description of each Science Goal.
-If the top node of a Science Goal is selected, what is displayed depends on what has been set in the Preferences menu.
+The first is a table that is visible when the Planned Observing node is active - each row gives a brief description of each SG.
+If the top node of a Science Goal is selected, what is displayed depends on the user's preferences.
 The choices are a similar table to that displayed in Planned Observing or a view of all six sections of a Science Goal simultaneously.